srcML/nameCollector/README.md

   This file is part of the nameCollector application.
 -->
 # nameCollector
-A tool for collecting all user-defined identifier names from a source code file.
+A tool for collecting all user-defined identifier names from one or more source code files.

 Works for C, C++, C#, Java, and Python